 Meanwhile, the prisoners held at Dachau, which Yad Vashem failed to distinguish from the murdered victims along the wall, were liberated:

-The prisoners actually look relatively healthy and well-fed, which is odd considering Dachau was a concentration camp for political prisoners, i.e. those with sympathies towards the Soviet Union.
-One would think such individuals would be singled out of torture and abuse - especially as word spread about the atrocities that the Soviets unleashed on the retreating and nearly-conquered German people as the end of the war neared.
-Perhaps the Germans at Dachau did not have a handle on the whole "point the machine gun and paint them full of hot lead" tactic that the Americans evidently understood well.
+The prisoners actually look relatively healthy and well-fed, which is odd considering Dachau was a concentration camp for political prisoners - i.e. those tied to and sympathetic towards the Soviet Union.
+One would think such individuals would instead be singled out for torture and abuse, especially in retribution as word spread about the atrocities that the Soviets unleashed on the retreating and nearly-conquered German people.
+Perhaps the Germans at Dachau did not have a handle on the whole "point the machine gun and paint them full of hot lead" tactic that the Americans evidently understood well?
+Ironic.

 8) "Symbols of the Final Solution"